 Next, I was filling up with water at the public pontoon at Cannonvale and I noticed a 12M? high speed charter passenger ferry come in and tie up at the fuel pontoon.
 It still had maybe 20 passengers still in their seats.
 It proceeded to refuel with petrol for it's outboards, dragging the fuel hose between the passengers.
 I was just before 9am.
-They picked up passengers at the marina then fuelled up and then on it's way out to Whitehaven Beach.

-I didn't do anything about this until a month later I did the same refilling with water, and the same vessel did the same thing, refuelling with petrol and dragging the fuel hose between the passengers in their seats.
+They picked up water, and the same vessel did the same thing, refuelling with petrol and dragging the fuel hose between the passengers in their seats.

 This I reported the next day to the Water Police at Cannonvale.
 The officer refused to take notes and suggested that they would look into my complaint.
 He also advised that he knew who I was and that he had ripped up my letter 3 years earlier.
 And had my address and phone number on file.
 (TCP note: Unbelievable!
 A clear threat of retribution...
 Gangsterism?)
 Fair enough.
 They did ring back to advise that the vessel had only just come into the fleet 6 months earlier and had been doing this activity of refuelling with petrol often.
-Police advised that if the activity happens again they would have their licence to sell fuel removed.
+Police advised that if the activity happens again they would have their licence removed and the refuelling business would have their licence to sell fuel removed.
 So yes, they agreed that this activity was a serious incident and could have meant that 20 members of the tourist public could have been instantly burnt.
 No prosecutions were imposed.